davidseve/cloud-native-deployment-strategies/canary-service-mesh/README.md

 ### Step 1 - Deploy canary version for 10%

 We will deploy a new version v1.1.1.
-To do it, we have already configure products-green with the new version v1.1.1.
+To do it, we have already configured products-green with the new version v1.1.1.
 And we have to edit the file `helm/quarkus-helm-umbrella/chart/values/values-mesh.yaml` and do some changes:

 1. In `global.istio` change the weight to send 10% of the traffic to the new version.